danmbrown/city-of-whispers/Moves.md

 ## City Moves

 ### Transit (Environs)
-When you travel to another neighborhood, and it is new to you or you need to get there unnoticed or you need to get there fast, roll +Environs.
-(If you’re entering a place you’re not allowed in, you must Take a Big Risk.)
+When you travel to another neighborhood, and it is new to you or you need to get there unnoticed or you need to get there fast, roll +Environs unless you have a connection with that neighborhood.

+If you have a connection to the destination neighborhood, you may pick a Consequence or mark Heat to arrive uneventfully.

+If you’re entering a place you’re not allowed in, you must Take a Big Risk.

 - **12+** You arrive uneventfully, or pick 1 Consequence and clear 1 Heat.
 - **10+** Pick 1 Consequence.